cgaffga/mc-vhost/README.md

         # (optional) only run if player did not join this world(s)
         # if ifInWorld and ifNotInWorld present, they must be both true
         ifNotInWorld: "world_some_regex"
+        # (optional) MOTD for this vhost
+        # NOTE: this only works if you server implementation returns a hostname in the ping event, many don't :(
+        #       for  paper-mc we have added a workaround to fetch the vhost hostname pinged via reflection.
+        motd: "some colorfull MOTD server message\nmultiline if you like!"
+        # (optional) server icon filename, format like server-icon.png, same root directory
+        # NOTE: same restrictions as for 'motd' config option apply
+        icon: server-icon-example.png
         # List of commands to be executed if joining via this hostname
         commands:
           # he following placeholders are allowd: